 • Compose stories based on story strips.

 • Compose a range of texts using discussion prompts.

-• To take turns talking and listening to each other.
+• Take turns talking and listening to each other.

 While your child is learning to read, they will be given the storybook that they have read in class so that they can practise re-reading it at home – this is done to help them build their confidence and fluency.
 They will also be given a ‘book bag book’ which will be an exciting text that they will be able to read themselves; this is because they will have learnt all the letters and ‘red words’ already in class, but you can offer some help if they need it.
 Finally, your child will be given a library book; this book is for you to read to your child and crucial at helping them expand their vocabulary and develop a love for reading.
 It is really important you listen to your child read at least three times a week.